jporeilly/Foundry--Deployment/01--Infrastructure/02-Ansible/01 install.md

 #### If you're new to Ansible you may want to take the course: [LDS3013S](https://learning.lumada.hitachivantara.com/course/introduction-to-ansible-lds3013s) - Introduction to Ansible.

-<font color='green'>Ansible has been installed and configured - Reference only.</font>
+<font color='teal'>Ansible has been installed and configured - Reference only.</font>

 ---